 I really wanted to come here after hearing stories from one of our babysitters who was in Year 13.
-But coming from a small year group in a laid back country school to the full on environment of Nga Tawa was actually quite overwhelming!
+But coming from a small year group in a laid-back country school to the full on environment of Nga Tawa was actually quite overwhelming!

 At first I was incredibly shy, and to make the most of Nga Tawa, I knew I needed to put myself out of my comfort zone.
-I play a lot of sport, I’ve discovered triathlon, and in Year 9 I took up debating, which was terrifying.
+I play a lot of sport, I’m into triathlon, and in Year 9 I took up debating, which was terrifying.
 As a shy person, I never pictured myself getting up and talking in front of so many people.
 But now I talk quite a lot!
 I’m trying to get that Academic – Sport – Humanities balance right.
 Sometimes I’m not sure how I fit it all in.
 There are a few 5.30am starts!